JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 That's the bare-bones.
 A **string** of characters could also be considered a primitive type.
 Arrays are a primitive data type structure, and most languages have them.
 Also worthy of consideration as primitives would be **date**, (including date/time) and **currency**, though these have complexities in presentation and range.

+Other considerations have to be made: is Integer arbitrary in length?
+Maybe it would make sense to add an **UnboundedInteger** type to handle Big Integer representations, and assume Integer is arbitrarily bounded depending on the language default.
+The **string** type also might be bounded, with an unbounded variant such as **text** that can be any length.
+Such issues have been tackled before by existing mapping technologies, so they should provide some reasonable guidance.

 **Compound Data Types**

 These types are containers of primitive and other compound types.
 They go by various names: